in2workspace/monitoring-system/README.md

 ---

 Now we can test if our Prometheus metrics endpoint is enabled and working correctly.
-For this, we need to use the link containing the port of the application from which we want to request its metrics, for example, using `http://localhost:8080/actuator/prometheus` (the link format depends on what we have defined in our configuration file).
+For this, we need to use the link containing the port of the application from which we want to request its metrics, for example, using `http://localhost:8080/prometheus` (the link format depends on what we have defined in our configuration file, we skip the word '/actuator' from our path).
 We will see something like this:

 ![Screenshot of Prometheus metrics](docs/images/prometheus-metrics.png)